MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_ExecutionCount -** How many times IncOpen protocol was executed

-  - **Data\_FailureComponent:long -**Predefined set of values of which component caused this protocol to fail?
+  - **Data\_FailureComponent:long -** Predefined set of values of which component caused this protocol to fail?
 (Conflict, CSI, Internal etc.)

-  - **Data\_FailureReason:long -** Predefined set of values of what’s the failure reason (FileIsCorrupt, BlockedByAntivirus etc.)
+  - **Data\_FailureReason:long -** Predefined set of values of what's the failure reason (FileIsCorrupt, BlockedByAntivirus etc.)

   - **Data\_FCreateNew -** Is this new blank document